A Partially Separable Model for Dynamic Valued Networks: Introduction

 \end{itemize}

 The rest of the paper is organized as follows.
-In Section \ref{Review}, we review ERGM frameworks for static binary networks, static valued networks, and dynamic binary networks.
-In Section \ref{Model Intro}, we propose the PST ERGM to fit dynamic valued networks, with specifications on the intermediate networks.
-In Section \ref{Parameter learning}, we provide algorithms for the approximate maximum likelihood estimation and the Metropolis-Hastings algorithm for drawing dynamic valued networks.
-In Section \ref{Experiments}, we illustrate the methodology with real data examples.
+In Section \ref{sec:Review}, we review ERGM for static binary and valued networks, and STERGM for dynamic binary networks.
+In Section \ref{sec:Model_Intro}, we propose the PST ERGM for dynamic valued networks with specifications on the intermediate networks.
+In Section \ref{sec:Parameter_learning}, we discuss the approximate maximum likelihood estimation and the Metropolis-Hastings algorithm for drawing dynamic valued networks.
+In Section \ref{sec:Experiments}, we illustrate the methodology with simulated and real data examples.
+In Section \ref{sec:discussion}, we conclude with a discussion and potential future developments.